RosterElf Logo UK

 Explain the impact

-Staff who understand that accurate availability helps them get shifts they want—and avoid being rostered when they cannot work—are more motivated to keep data current.
+Staff who understand that accurate availability helps them get the shifts they want — and avoid being rostered when they can’t work — are more motivated to keep data current.
 Connect the dots between good data and good outcomes.

 Track compliance

 Monitor which staff consistently submit accurate availability and which create frequent conflicts.
-Address patterns of poor availability management in one-on-ones.
-Recognition for reliable availability encourages good habits.
-Use time and attendance tracking to verify availability accuracy.
+Address patterns in one-on-ones, and recognise reliable availability to encourage good habits.
+Use time and attendance tracking to verify availability accuracy against real clock-in data.

 How RosterElf improves availability management